 Associate Professor in the American Studies Program at the State University

 of New York at Buffalo.
-He is also the publisher of "Daybreak," a national
+He is also the publisher of "Daybreak,"

 Native American news magazine.

 opened "The Year of the Indigenous Peoples" (1993)

 United Nations Plaza, New York City, December 10, 1992.

 "For all of us.
 I am Oren Lyons, Haudenosaunee, and speaking on behalf of the Indigenous People of North America, this Great Turtle Island.
 Mr. President, distinguished delegates, Chiefs, Clan Mothers, Leaders and Members of the World's Indigenous Nations and Peoples, we thank you, The General Assembly, for the recognition and the proclamation of "1993, The International Year of the Indigenous Peoples," for the theme of, "Indigenous Peoples, a New Partnership."
 We thank Madam Chairman Repal Chur (sp?) of the Working Group for Indigenous Populations for consistent, enthusiastic support, and Diaz.
 And at this time, we recognize the inspiration and spiritual force of Augusto Williamson Diaz, for his vision of such a day as this, and our gratitude to those leaders of Indigenous Peoples and people who also had the vision of this day for our people, who put their blood, their sweat and their tears into this moment.
 And to those who are no longer here, our profound gratitude and appreciation.